Graduate Student Support Programs

 Dean's Graduate Student Travel Support

-Partial support, up to $200, is available for College of Education graduate students who will be attending a national or international conference.
+Partial support, up to $300, is available for College of Education graduate students who will be attending a regional, national, or international conference.
 College of Education funds are available to students who have authored or co-authored an accepted paper that will be presented at the conference; donor funds are available to any graduate students who wishes to attend a conference.
 This award is on a first-come, first-served basis, and students can only be awarded one per academic year.
 Applications are accepted at any time.
 Funds must be expended by May 31st.

 Department Travel Grants